munificent/craftinginterpreters/book/classes.md

 1. Provides a way to store and access **fields** on instances.

-1. Defines a set of **methods** shared by all instances of the class that operate on their state.
+1. Defines a set of **methods** shared by all instances of the class that operate on the instances' state.

-That's about as minimal as you can get.
-Most object-oriented languages, all the way back to Simula, also do inheritance to share behavior across *classes*.
+That's about as minimal as it gets.
+Most object-oriented languages, all the way back to Simula, also do inheritance to reuse behavior across *classes*.
 We'll add that in the [next chapter][inheritance].
 Even kicking that out, we still have a lot to get through.
 This is a big chapter and everything doesn't quite come together until we have all of the above pieces, so gather your